Sweet Dough Bread RecipeUser Submitted Recipe

 Then, alternately add while mixing:

-4 C. whole wheat flour (I like to grind 3 C. wheat in my grain mill to make 4 C. fresh ground whole wheat flour here)
+4 Cups whole wheat flour (I like to grind 3 Cups wheat in my grain mill to make 4 Cups fresh ground whole wheat flour here)

 Mix well adding more flour if necessary until all dough (even on the bottom) pulls away from bowl as it is mixing.
 Knead with dough hook on low speed for 5 minutes.
 Turn into greased bowl, cover and let rise until doubled.
 Shape and place into greased bread pans.
 (Makes 2 large or 3 medium loaves).
 Spray tops of loaves with olive oil baking spray and cover with paper towels to keep from drying out.
 Allow to rise in warm place until doubled.
 (Hint: allowing the dough to rise in a gas oven with a pilot light is the perfect environment for rising.)
 Bake at 325' for 30-35 minutes or until golden brown.
 Brush tops of loaves with butter while hot for a nice, soft crust.
 Turn out of pans on sides to cool.
 This reduces the chance of falling.